Skip to content

 Border options 240-hour transit (designated port) · unilateral visa-free (30 days) · standard visa

-Transit zone Whole of Hubei + movement across 24 provinces/municipalities
+Transit zone Hubei Province + movement across 24 provinces/municipalities

 2026 change UK + Canada 30-day unilateral visa-free from 17 February 2026